-When it comes to post boxes, there are two main factors which distinguish them from each other – their design and the royal cypher.
+When it comes to post boxes, there are two main factors which distinguish them from each other – their design and the royal cypher (or cipher).
 The roadside post box has existed since the reign of Queen Victoria, with every subsequent monarch’s cypher being immortalised on the front.
-By looking at the cypher, you can date the age of your nearest post box, although admittedly the ballpark for boxes erected during the reigns of Victoria and our current monarch Elizabeth II are rather large!
+By looking at the cypher, you can date the age of your nearest post box, although admittedly the ballpark for boxes erected during the reigns of Victoria and our previous monarch Elizabeth II are rather large!
 Of course, the shortest reign in recent memory is that of King Edward VIII.
-The eldest son of King George V only reigned for 326 days, before he abdicated the throne to marry American divorcee Wallis Simpson.
-Despite his short time as head of state, there are 171 boxes with his cypher, some of which are in London.
+The eldest son of King George V only reigned for 326 days, before he abdicated the throne to marry American divorcee Wallis Simpson in 1936.
+Despite his short time as head of state, there are 171 boxes with his cypher nationally, some of which are in London.

 Walking around London today, a red post box is a frequent piece of street furniture.
 While the majority are round or oval, there are also hexagonal, wall boxes and other unusual sizes.
 Most free-standing post boxes feature a cap, which protects rainwater from entering the box and wetting the mail.